quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

 - `ip-range`: Dynamic IPs for containers without static assignment - from 128 to 255.
 - `label`: Reserved IPs for containers that need them - from 2 to 127.

-Which this command do is create a virtual docker network with the subnet `192.168.2.0` and reserve half of the IP addresses available (from `192.168.2.2` to `192.168.2.127`) for containers that you don't want to be changing its IP each time that you restart them - For assing static IPs to a container, you will need to specify the IP on the docker compose file of your service, below of the name of your docker network.
+Which this command do is create a virtual docker network with the subnet `192.168.2.0` and reserve half of the IP addresses available (from `192.168.2.2` to `192.168.2.127`) for containers that you don't want to be changing its IP each time that you restart them.
+Docker also will not use the IPs inside that range for the auto-allocation.

+ For assing static IPs to a container, you will need to specify the IP on the docker compose file of your service, below of the name of your docker network.
 For example:

 ```yaml
 services: